 - ¼ cup fresh basil leaves, sliced into thin shreds (optional))

 - Place chicken broth on your Instant Pot liner, add barley, garlic powder, onion powder, red pepper flakes, and dried basil.

 - Place the stainless steel liner in your pot, cover, lock and set to sealing.
 Set using [Multigrain] button, reduce time to 18 minutes, NPR (natural pressure release).

 - While your barley is cooking dice the peppers and chop Swiss Chard, leaves only.
 (You can substitute spinach or beet greens.)

 - When the pressure pin has dropped, open the pressure release to insure there is no residual pressure in your pot.
-Quickly add your diced peppers, chopped greens, tomatoes (optional) and fresh basil (optional); give a quick stir and replace the top on the top and let sit for 5 minutes on the warming cycle.
+Quickly add your great northern beans, diced peppers, chopped greens, tomatoes (optional) and fresh basil (optional); give a quick stir and replace the top on the top and let sit for 5 minutes on the warming cycle.
 Serve with a lean protein.